thefrontside/microstates/README.md

 +----------------------+
 ```

-## Composing types
+For the five built in types, Microstates automatically gives you transitions that you can use to change their value.
+You don't have to write any code to handle common operations.

+## Creating your own microstates

-Types can be composed with other types freely.
+Types can be composed with other types freely and Microstates will take care of handling the transitions for you.
 This makes it possible to build complex data structures that accurately describe your domain.
-Since Microstates are atomic and all transitions return Microstates, Microstates can automatically handle transitions regardless of how your `class` types are composed.

-Let's define another type that composes the person type.
+Let's define another type that uses the person type.

 ```js
 class Car {